aneto0/MARTe2/Docs/User/source/core/logging/logging.rst

 The ``REPORT_ERROR_STATIC`` is to be called by classes that do not inherit from :vcisdoxygencl:`Object` while the ``REPORT_ERROR`` should be called by classes that inherit from Object, since this will automatically add the object name, class name and object pointer to the log message.

-Both macros expect a compulsory :vcisdoxygencl:`ErrorType`, followed by a compulsory error/information string and a list of optional parameters that will be ``Printf`` in the String using the rules described in the :doc:`/core/streams/streams` section.
+Both macros expect a compulsory :vcisdoxygenclem:`ErrorType`, followed by a compulsory error/information string and a list of optional parameters that will be ``Printf`` in the String using the rules described in the :doc:`/core/streams/streams` section.

 .. code-block:: c++